 She sought safety living with family members.
-“They knew we had nowhere to go and they just threw us out.”
+“They knew we had nowhere to go and they just threw us out,” Aisha recalled.
 Her only option was to move to an emergency shelter, having exhausted all other possibilities.
 She and her children lived there for three months.
 They had to vacate every morning at 7 a.m. and could not return until 6 p.m. at night.
-The children’s grades suffered and Alisha got stomach pains and headaches.
+Her kids grades suffered and Aisha began experiencing stomach pains and headaches from the stress.

-Now that they are settled in at INNterim, Aisha and her children are working hard to regain independent housing.
-INNterim staff have provided case management and life skills training for Aisha and ensured the children attended summer day camp and after school activities, tutoring as needed, and lots of volunteer-led recreational activities.
+Now that they are settled in at INNterim, Aisha and her children are focusing on regaining their independence.
+INNterim staff have provided case management and life skills training for Aisha and have ensured that the children attend summer day camp, receive tutoring as needed and participate in lots of volunteer-led recreational activities.

 Today, Nikki has a new car and is paying full market rent on her first apartment.
 She is very grateful for her time at INNterim and the services that she received.